Actimermao/machine-learning-coursera/README.md

 # machine-learning-coursera
-coursera's machine learning by Andrew Ng
+These are programming assignments from coursera's machine learning by Ng

+Include:

+1.Linear regression(week2)
+2.logistic regression(week3)